siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

        uint8 input_available;    // number of free bytes in tinyG's input buffer. client is free to send up to this many until it has been told otherwise.
     } tinyg_packet_footer_t;

 (Alden: the "r" wrapper is redundant, every message from tinyG should be a response.
 Echo is not useful for the json stream.)
+Understood --Alden

 A line would go from looking like so: